-But it can be a daunting process.
-You have to meet Social Security’s complicated definition of “disabled”— not just get a doctor’s note saying you should stay home and rest.
+But filing an SSDI application can be a daunting process.
+You have to meet Social Security’s complicated definition of disability—not just get a doctor’s note saying you should stay home and rest.

 At Nash Disability Law, we can help guide you through the application process, so you avoid the common mistakes we see.

-Our disability lawyers have helped more people in the Chicago area win benefits than any other law firm.
+Our disability attorneys have helped more people in the Chicago area win benefits than any other law firm.

 You can start by having our legal team evaluate your situation for free.